jordanpatterson1939/sorta/README.md

 ```
 <br>

 **Clean up a single specified directory.
-By default, sorta groups files by their filetype, but can group files by their category(see below).**
+By default, sorta groups files by their filetype, but can also group files by their category(see below).**
 ```bash
 $ sorta -d /path/to/directory
 ```
 <br>

 ### By category
 By default, sorta groups your files by their filetype.
-You can choose to organize them by categories by using the command line flags '-c' or '--category'.
-You will have to create your own categories by using the '-ac' or '--addcategory' flags.
-These categories contain keywords or phrases that you would specifiy.
-It is best to make each keyword/key phrase as descriptive as possible.
-If a keyword/phrase was found in a filename, the file will be moved to the corresponding category folder.
+You can also choose to organize them by categories by using the command line flags '-c' or '--category'.
+You will have to create your own categories by using the '-ac' or '--addcategory' flags when sorta is first installed.
+These categories contain keywords or phrases that you would specify (it is best to make them as descriptive as possible so that Sorta can make the correct assignments).
+If a keyword/phrase was found in a filename, the file will be moved to the corresponding category's folder.
+**Note:** Files that did not match any categories will be ignored.

 **Organize your files in (documents,desktop and downloads) by category. **
 ```bash
 $ sorta -c
 ```
 <br>

 **Organize your files in a specific directory by category.**